 The open field system continued until the early 19th century.
 The village was greatly changed when the two major landowners in the parish, William Lyde Wiggett Chute of The Vyne and Bernard Brocas of Beaurepaire petitioned for an Enclosure Act in 1829.
 The three open fields and the common areas of Rooksdown and Lillydown and moor land were enclosed and new farms were formed.
 A new road, the Morgaston road was constructed to separate the estates of the Vyne and Beaurepaire.

 Wiggett Chute now owned most of the land and he pursued a process of improvement in housing and farming.
 New cottages were built and others refurbished to good standards.
 The hamlet of Pollards End was demolished and some villagers were assisted to emigrate to Canada.
 The sale of part of the Vyne Estate in 1919 enabled a number of tenants to buy their property.
 In 1956 the Vyne and estate was handed over to the National Trust.

 The village changed gradually in the 20th century.
 A small development at Hilltop provided smallholdings and 'homes for heroes' after WW1.
-Manor farm was sold in 1919: houses were then built on Elm Road and Manor Road was constructed with individual bungalows.
+Manor farm was sold in 1919: houses were then built on Elm Road, and Manor Road was constructed with individual bungalows.
 After WW2 Spring Close was the next development, followed by Dancers Meadow, Vidlers Farm, Bournefield, Vyne Meadow and Tyfield.
-The most recent developments were Cranesfield and Weybrook Court.
-The Chute recreation ground and sports pavilion, village hall together with the social club and Swan Inn provide leisure facilities for to-day's villagers.
+The most recent developments were Cranesfield, Weybrook Court and Sireburne Close.
+The Chute Recreation Ground and Sports Pavilion, Village Hall together with the Social Club and Swan Inn provide leisure facilities for today's villagers.